dekuNukem/daytripper/mysterious_glitch.md

 ## Existing Customers

 This problem only affects a very small number of TX boards.
-If your daytripper is working fine, then you don't have to do anything.
+If your daytripper is working fine, you don't have to do anything.

+If you do encounter a similar problem, there are a number of ways to sort this out:

+### Try Fixing It Yourself

+* First disassemble the TX to bare circuit board

+* Hold it like the above photos, check the gap and see if battery is touching the board

+* Try inserting a piece of paper between the two to prevent them from touching, gently pull the battery up a bit to widen the gap, then slide the paper in.

+* If it works, congrats!
+Feel free to contact me for a partial refund for the trouble.

+* If not...

+### Contact Me

-If you do encounter a similar problem as described in the beginning of this article, please contact me with your Tindie order number, and I'll be happy to offer you a full refund or mail you another set for free.
+If you weren't able to fix it yourself, do feel free to contact me with your Tindie order number.
+I'll be happy to offer you a full refund or mail you another set for free.